 The George Washington University School of Medicine and Health Sciences offers a two-year master of science in health sciences in medical laboratory sciences.
 Professionals with national certification as an MLT or MLS/MT/CLS, specialist, or subject technologist can apply to this program.
 Students with other certifications should contact the admissions office for additional eligibility criteria.

 Additional admission requirements include a completed application, a bachelor’s degree from a regionally accredited college or university, a current resume, a personal statement, two letters of recommendation, a GPA of 3.0, and official transcripts from every college and university attended.
-International applicants are required to provide proof of English proficiency with a TOEFL or IELTS exam.
+International applicants must provide proof of English proficiency with a TOEFL or IELTS exam.

-Made up of 36 credits, the program includes courses such as molecular pathology; research ethics and integrity; current topics in MLS; advanced laboratory management and operations; biostatistics translational research; molecular epidemiology; and data analytics and research methods in laboratory medicine.
+The 36-credit program includes courses such as molecular pathology, research ethics and integrity, current topics in MLS, advanced laboratory management and operations, biostatistics translational research, molecular epidemiology, and data analytics and research methods in laboratory medicine.

 University of Southern Mississippi – College of Arts and Sciences